vllm-project/vllm-spyre/docs/user_guide/cb_testing_in_vllm.md

-# Continuous Batching tests / inference in vLLM
+# Continuous Batching tests / inference in vLLM Spyre

 Brief overview of what has been implemented so far in VLLM to test / debug continuous batching